elbatk/vsts-cli/samples/miscellaneous.md

 # Opening an artifact in browser

-You can use --open switch to open any artifact in your default browser.
+You can use the `--open` flag to open any artifact in your default browser.

 For example :
 ```